sundstro/avl-use-cases/usecase1.md

 First, the SO2, latitude and longitude center data are defined.
 In addition, units and description of the SO2 data are read that are needed for the colorbar label.
-For plotting a colormap named "devon" is chosen from the cmcrameri library.
+For plotting a colormap named "batlow" is chosen from the cmcrameri library.
 The cmcrameri provides scientific colormaps where the colour combinations are readable both by colour-vision deficient and colour-blind people.
 The Crameri colormap options can be viewed [here](https://www.fabiocrameri.ch/colourmaps/).
 In the script the colormaps are called e.g. as `cm.batlow`.
 If you wish to use reversed colormap, append *_r* to the colormaps name.
 With vmin and vmax the scaling of the colormap values are defined.

 ```python
 SO2val = product.SO2_column_number_density.data